Monsanto Global Threats Analyst Co-op in ST. LOUIS, Missouri

 Ability to complete assignments through consultation, rather than with formal review of supervisor

 Experience with open-source intelligence collection and analysis

-Ability to identify potentially imminent security situations, sensitive developments and complex threat issues
+Ability to identify potentially serious security situations, sensitive developments and complex threat issues

 Working knowledge of a variety of public and private intelligence sources, vendors, and products

 Proficiency with common computer applications and operating systems to include Microsoft and Apple products (Word, Excel, PowerPoint, SharePoint, and Access)

 Students must be in their senior year of undergraduate study or be a graduate or post-graduate student.

 Students must be returning to school to complete their degree program immediately following their co-op or internship commitment.

 Fluency in one or more languages other than English